10yung/andyNo10.github.io/_posts/2016-02-29-how-to-use-javascript-prototype-chain.markdown

 ---
 layout: post
-title:  "Javascript - how to use javascript prototype chain"
+title:  "How to use javascript prototype chain"
 date:   2016-02-29 12:15:00 +0800
 categories: javascript
 ---